accesscode-2-1/ice-cream-sandwich/unit-0/week-7.md

 **Sufei**

-* Last week’s goal:
+* Last week’s goal: Spend more time reviewing my classmate's codes so I can see how many different ways there are to approach a problem.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I spend our weekend off doing nothing, which felt so great and was exactly what I needed to prepare for the start of unit 1.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I started to learn bootstrap to make my website mobile friendly, but the weather was so nice ourside I got distracted...will try to continue when I have free time.
-* What is your goal for next week?:
+* What is your goal for next week?: learn dynamic programming
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): recursion

 ### Think piece discussion (team leader has prepared answers and guides discussion)